MicrosoftDocs/quantum-docs-pr/articles/resources/glossary.md

 ## Adjoint

 The complex conjugate transpose of an [operation](xref:microsoft.quantum.glossary#operation).
 For operations that implement a [unitary](xref:microsoft.quantum.glossary#unitary-operator) operator, the adjoint is the inverse of the operation and is indicated by a dagger symbol.
 For example, if the operation `U` represents the unitary operator $U$, then `Adjoint U` represents $U^\dagger$.
+For more information, see [Functor application](https://github.com/microsoft/qsharp-language/blob/main/Specifications/Language/3_Expressions/FunctorApplication.md#functor-application).

 ## Ancilla